OpenLiberty/sample-acmegifts/front-end-ui/README.md

 ### Create a group

 Now you are in the groups page.
-This page shows all groups that you belong to.
+This page shows all the groups that you belong to.

 ![alt text](collateral/groupsNoEntries.bmp)